Criss Angel show abruptly canceled Friday night

 No comment yet from @CrissAngel team or @MGMResortsIntl@Luxor reps.
 All are being cautious about disclosing what happened.— John Katsilometes (@johnnykats) March 11, 2017

-Angel suffered a shoulder injury while performing a similar straitjacket routine above Times Square in New York in October 2013.
+The 49-year-old headliner suffered a shoulder injury while performing a similar double-straitjacket routine above Times Square in New York in October 2013.
 He underwent surgery the following January to repair torn muscles in that shoulder, forcing a 10-week hiatus of his stage show, at the time named “Believe.”

-Angel, who this week returned from vacation from the show, prides himself on his durability.
+Angel prides himself on his fitness, work ethic and durability.
 Before he was sidelined with his shoulder injury, he had performed more than 2,100 shows over five years without canceling a performance.

 This is a developing story.
 Check back for updates.